Cozy Peach Kitchen

 Golden cookie with green, red, and melted chocolate on top

 It's the best time of year: cookie season!
-Earlier this week I shared a new monster cookie recipe, and I couldn't resist making a Christmas/holiday version out of them.
+Earlier this week I shared a new gluten-free monster cookie recipe, and I couldn't resist making a Christmas/holiday version out of them.

 This Christmas-themed monster cookie features all of the same soft and chewy, chocolate and peanut buttery flavor, just with a few holiday additions to make them merrier.